Search within:

 • Make FLC membership voluntary; develop an interest form with the CTLA Associate Director for Faculty Programming.

 • Consider bringing in OHIO expert resources in the form of FLC affiliates.
-Affiliates may include librarians, technologists and consultants who can attend meetings at the group's invite.
+Affiliates may include librarians, technologists and consultants who can attend meetings at the group's invitation.

 • Select applicants for diverse FLC membership: Consider each candidate's campus role, rank, experience and whether they have a multidisciplinary background.
 Three reasons for these considerations: participant curiosity, robust innovations and broadened perspectives.